-- revenue from the sale of goods is recognised when the Board transfers the significant risks and rewards of ownership to the purchaser, and it is probable that the economic benefits or service potential associated with the transaction will flow to the Board; - revenue from the provision of services is recognised when the Board can reliably measure the percentage of completion of the transaction and it is probable that the economic benefits or service potential associated with the transaction will flow to the Board; - expenditure in relation to services received (including services provided by employees) is recorded when the service is received rather than when payment is made; - supplies are recorded as expenditure when they are consumed.
-Where there is a gap between the date supplies are received and their consumption, they are carried as inventories on the Balance Sheet; - where income and expenditure have been recognised but cash has not been received or paid, a debtor or creditor for the relevant amount is recorded in the Balance Sheet.
+- revenue from the sale of goods is recognised when the Board transfers the significant risks and rewards of ownership to the purchaser, and it is probable that the economic benefits or service potential associated with the transaction will flow to the Board; - revenue from the provision of services is recognised when the performance obligation relating to the transaction has been satisfied and it is probable that the economic benefits or service potential associated with the transaction will flow to the Board; - expenditure in relation to services received (including services provided by employees) is recorded when the service is received rather than when payment is made; - supplies are recorded as expenditure when they are consumed.
+Where there is a gap between the date supplies are received and their consumption, they are carried as inventories on the Balance Sheet;

+where income and expenditure have been recognised but cash has not been received or paid, a debtor or creditor for the relevant amount is recorded in the Balance Sheet.
 Where there is evidence that debts are unlikely to be settled, the balance of debtors is written down and a charge made to revenue for the income that might not be collected.